Nikitha1203/Using-RFM-Model-for-Customer-Segmentation/README.md

  1. Introduction

-Welcome to the README for our Automobile Business Data Analysis project.
-In this project, we delve into various stages of data analysis to gain insights into our customer base and their purchasing behaviors.
 The process involves data preparation, quality assessment, exploratory data analysis, and customer segmentation using the RFM (Recency, Frequency, Monetary) analysis approach.

  2. Data Preparation, Quality Assessment, and Cleaning

 In the initial step, our data analysis journey begins with data preparation, quality assessment, and cleaning.
 We work with multiple datasets:

   CustomerDemographics.xlsx: Identified and resolved issues such as irrelevant columns, missing values, and data standardization.
 Created new features like 'Age' and 'Age Group'.

   NewCustomerList.xlsx: Addressed similar issues as above, transformed 'Date of Birth' into 'Age', and checked for data inconsistency.